Evesham railway station: History

 The first major section of the Oxford, Worcester and Wolverhampton Railway (OWW), between Evesham and Stourbridge Junction, opened to public traffic on 3 May 1852, the opening ceremony having been held on 1 May.
 Evesham was a terminus for just over a year, until the last major section of the OWW, from Evesham to Wolvercot Junction (to the north of Oxford), was opened on 4 June 1853.
 The OWW became the West Midland Railway in 1860, which in turn merged with the Great Western Railway in 1863.

 On 11 November 1860 a luggage train collided with another which was stationary at Evesham station.
 Four carriages were badly damaged and the engine and tender were derailed.
 One of the drivers was badly scalded and taken to Worcester Infirmary.

 On 21 October 1862 the 7.55pm express passenger train from Oxford to Worcester was passing through Evesham at 9.10pm at a speed of around 40 to 45 mph, it came into collision with three trucks west of the passenger platform.
 The driver of the train, Henry Crompton, was injured when the locomotive was derailed by the impact.
 The inquiry into the accident by Captain Tyler R.E. found that the foreman-porter James Callow or the horse-boy Daniel Langstone (aged 17) must have shunted the trucks onto the main line and then forgotten about them.
-The local magistrates fined the fore-man-porter £10 and the horse boy £5.
+The local magistrates fined the foreman-porter £10 and the horse boy £5.

 Facing the present (former OWW) station across the car park is the former Midland Railway station of 1864 by the architect George Hunt on the Ashchurch to Barnt Green Evesham loop line.

 On 2 June 1885, Mark Butler, under goods guard on the Midland Railway was crushed to death while coupling wagons at Evesham station.
 The inquest found that although coupling sticks were provided they were seldom used.
-Bulter was caught by a buffer whilst going between them and the verdict was accidental death.
+Butler was caught by a buffer whilst going between them and the verdict was accidental death.

 The stations were operated separately until 1932.
 It was then agreed to run them as a joint station when the G.W.R. stationmaster, E.T.
 Holloway took control of the G.W.R. and L.M.S. goods departments, and H.J.
 King the newly appointed station master at the L.M.S. station took full charge of passenger departments at the two stations.
 At the time of this arrangement, there were 47 staff in the passenger department alone.

 The Midland station closed to passenger traffic in June 1963 and completely a year later.
 The original timber buildings from this station were taken to build Monsal Dale railway station in Derbyshire; the replacement stone structure still stands and is used for office accommodation.
 The rest of the site has been redeveloped as a housing estate.